 Distinguished Lecturer Award in Sleep Sciences

-The CIHR-ICRH and the Canadian Sleep Society have established this inaugural and biennial Distinguished Lecturer Award in Sleep Sciences in recognition of an individual’s outstanding contribution to the advancement of sleep sciences in Canada.
-The award will be presented to the selected candidate at World Sleep Congress, where the recipient will give a keynote lecture as part of the scientific program.
-The World Sleep Congress is an international gathering hosted by the CSS and the World Sleep Society that coordinates the exchange of scientific ideas and experiences in sleep medicine, while facilitating the exchange of up-to-date clinical and basic research techniques.
+CIHR-ICRH and the Canadian Sleep Society (CSS) have established a biennial Distinguished Lecturer in Sleep Science Award in recognition of an individual's outstanding contribution to the advancement of sleep science in Canada.
+The award is presented to the selected nominee at the CSS National Conference, where the winner presents the keynote lecture as part of the scientific program.
+The CSS National Conference is a national meeting organized by the CSS, which coordinates the exchange of scientific ideas and experiences in sleep medicine while facilitating the transmission of cutting-edge techniques in clinical research and basic research.

 Dr. Charles Morin – Recipient of the 2019 CIHR-ICRH/CSS Distinguished Lecturer Award in Sleep Sciences

 Charles M. Morin, PhD, is Professor of Psychology and Director of the Sleep Research Centre at Université Laval in Quebec City.
 He holds a Canada Research Chair on behavioural sleep medicine.